skypjack/entt/docs/md/entity.md

 # Multithreading

-In general, the entire registry isn't thread safe as it is.
-Thread safety isn't something that users should want out of the box for several reasons.
+In general, the entire registry is not thread safe as it is.
+Thread safety is not something that users should want out of the box for several reasons.
 Just to mention one of them: performance.<br/>
 Views, groups and consequently the approach adopted by `EnTT` are the great exception to the rule.
-It's true that views, groups and iterators in general aren't thread safe by themselves.
-Because of this users shouldn't try to iterate a set of components and modify the same set concurrently.
+It is true that views, groups and iterators in general are not thread safe by themselves.
+Because of this users should not try to iterate a set of components and modify the same set concurrently.
 However:

 * As long as a thread iterates the entities that have the component `X` or